 Readability: 4 stars

 If you enjoy this summary, please support the author by buying the book.

 Topic of Book

-Levinson traces the history of the invention and diffusion of inter-modal container shipping and its effect on the world economy.
+Levinson traces the invention and diffusion of inter-modal container shipping and its effect on the world economy.

 - Inter-modal container shipping, trucking and railroading is one of the most important technologies of the 20th Centuries.
 Without it our modern economy could not function.
 In particular, the economies of Japan, South Korea and China could not have grown anywhere near as fast.

 - Previously shipping costs greatly reduced the size of the market that each business could reach.
 This was a far greater restriction on trade than tariffs.

 - The extra cost was largely because of the extremely labor-intensive packing and unpacking of ships, trucks and railroads.
 This process often took weeks.

 - Containers transformed cities by eliminating the need for docks within cities.
 This caused factories to move out of the downtown and opened up the waterfront for development.